Council approves Castle Creek Bridge improvements to begin in the spring

 In response, the city did multiple experiments last year that widened the sidewalk with temporary barriers.
 It led to a 67 percent increase by pedestrians and cyclists during that time, according to city officials.
 They also reported that the experiment determined there was no substantial impacts to traffic flow and traffic patterns created by the proposed design.

-The overhaul of the corridor and the nearby bus shelters will necessitate closing the thoroughfare for 22 days this summer.
+The overhaul of the corridor and the nearby bus shelters will necessitate closing the thoroughfare off and on this spring, summer and fall.

 “We don’t want them working during the high period,” said Pete Rice, the senior project manager for the city.
 “Just know there will be delays getting in and out of town.”